-Industry experts suggest that cybersecurity training is now a continuous process driven by the pressing need for cybersecurity professionals upskill themselves regularly and instil a proactive approach to security.
+Industry experts suggest that cybersecurity training is now a continuous process driven by the pressing need for cybersecurity professionals to upskill themselves regularly and instill a proactive approach to security.

 Here Are Some Key Steps to Follow for Setting up a Cybersecurity Training Program in Your Organization